RobertNeat/Note_app_API/README.md

 This Android client for the Note API is open-source software licensed under the MIT License.
 See the LICENSE file for more details.

-## Acknowledgments

-Developers of the Note API backend for providing server-side functionality.
-Android developers worldwide for their contributions to the Android ecosystem.
-Feel free to explore and use this Android client to interact with the Note API backend.
-If you have any questions or need assistance, don't hesitate to reach out.

 ## Future improvements

 The project is not in the final stage and not most of the routes are used.
 The plan is to implement features in the next project phase: